ondrejsevcik/knowledge-base/books/the-pragmatic-programmer.md

 - Take small steps - always!
 - Avoid fortune telling
   - don't design code for uncertain future - make your code replaceble or easy to throw away
+- Tell, Don't ask
+- Don't chain method calls
+- Avoid global data
+  - If i'ts important enough to be global, wrap it in an API
+- Use reactive programming, streams and events to decouple code